 The good news is that cervical cancer can be easily detected in its precancerous state, and cervical cancer is known to be one of the only cancers which can be prevented before it develops using either/both vaccination and screening.
 Cervical cancer is known to take many years to advance from its precancerous phase, therefore early and regular screening as well as prevention(vaccination) is encouraged.

 Cervical cancer prevention is possible through the HPV vaccine.
-It is available for 10-year-old girls at Jacaranda Maternity.
+It is available for 10-year-old girls at Jacaranda Maternity in Kenya.

 For pregnant women, cervical cancer screening can be done during the 1st trimester.

 For women who are HIV positive or immuno suppressed, It is advised to have cervical cancer screening at the point of diagnosis and for the screening to continue throughout their lifetime.
 Testing should take place after every 6 months if lesion found and treated, and annually if negative for cervical cancer lesion.

 If screening results in detection at its precancerous state, treatment to prevent cervical cancer will usually involve treatment with cryotherapy, or LEEP when a patient is not eligible for cryotherapy.
 Other cervical cancer treatment in Kenya include cold knife conization and thermo-coagulation.